Working in Maintenance

 Area based Maintenance will create ownership in the people that work in the area because they will treat it as their own.
 It will help in determining maintenance schedules and activity planning for each area.
 Teams are more specialised and focused, this leads to quicker learning curve and development of competencies.

-The process plant at the Legacy site will be brand new when production starts.
+The process plant at Bethune mine is brand new.
 Newer plants tend to be cleaner and better illuminated.
 In addition, the team has spent a lot more time identifying, analyzing and planning maintenance requirements so work activities are better planned efficient for Production.
 This also usually means less brute force effort required by tradespeople as they “work smarter, not harder”.

 What is a typical workweek?

-The Maintenance area at Legacy will have two shifts for tradespeople as follows:
+The Maintenance area at Bethune will have two shifts for tradespeople as follows:

 Please see the Sample Shift Schedule (pdf).